roc-lang/roc/FAQ.md

 - It facilitates pointfree function composition.
 (More on why this is listed as a downside later.)

-There's also a downside that it would make runtime performance of compiled programs worse by default, but I assume it would be possible to optimize that away at the cost of slightly longer compile times.
+There's also a downside that it would make runtime performance of compiled programs worse by default, but it would most likely be possible to optimize that away at the cost of slightly longer compile times.

-I consider the one upside (conciseness in some places) extremely minor, and have almost never missed it in Roc.
-Here are some more details about the downsides as I see them.
+These downsides seem to outweigh the one upside (conciseness in some places).
+Here are some more details about each of the downsides.

 ### Currying and the `|>` operator